 When he's not raving about himself in the third person for his artist bio, Blake Guthrie lives in rural Georgia and roams the country as a singer/songwriter and travel journalist.

-A native of Birmingham, Alabama, Guthrie has been performing professionally since 1872.
+A native of Birmingham, Alabama, Guthrie has lived in Georgia since 1992.

-One of Guthrie's first gigs was at the famed 40 Watt Club in Athens, Georgia, opening for alt-rock legend Frank Black.
+One of Guthrie's first gigs was at the famed 40 Watt Club in Athens opening for alt-rock legend Frank Black.
 It was an odd match, the solo singer/songwriter with his heartfelt songs standing in front of Black's wall of amps, singing to an initially indifferent audience, but it worked.
-Guthrie won the crowd over with his honest approach, keen sense of humor, and rough-hewn style, like an unexpected mix of Jonathan Richman meets Bruce Springsteen - and he's been doing it under-the-radar like that ever since.
+Guthrie won the crowd over with his honest approach, keen sense of humor, and rough-hewn style, like an unexpected mix of Jonathan Richman meets Bruce Springsteen, and he's been doing it under-the-radar like that ever since.

 Since those early days, Guthrie has fine-tuned his craft, becoming a respected professional on the local scene while continuing to spread out beyond the region.
 For some reason, people in Australia, Canada, and Belgium keep downloading and streaming songs from his albums "Til I Reach The Light," and "Songs About Chicks," which Guthrie finds odd because he's never been to those countries and doesn't know anyone there.
 Guthrie is currently at work on a new batch of songs for his next album, which he hopes will be released sometime this century.